mobizt/Firebase-ESP8266/src/README.md

 param **`flag`** - Boolean value to enable.

-This option used to escape the Firewall restriction (if device is connected through Firewall) that allows only HTTP GET and POST
+This option used to escape the Firewall restriction (if the device is connected through Firewall) that allows only HTTP GET and POST

 HTTP PATCH request was sent as PATCH which not affected by this option.